gibson042/canonicaljson-spec/README.md

      4. including a capital "E", and
      5. including no plus sign in the exponent, and
      6. including no insignificant leading zeroes in the exponent
-  6. MUST represent all strings (including object member names) in their minimal-length encoding
+  6. MUST represent all strings (including object member names) in their minimal-length UTF-8 encoding
-     1. avoiding escape sequences for characters except those otherwise inexpressible in JSON (U+0022 QUOTATION MARK, U+005C REVERSE SOLIDUS, and ASCII control characters U+0000 through U+001F), and
+     1. avoiding escape sequences for characters except those otherwise inexpressible in JSON (U+0022 QUOTATION MARK, U+005C REVERSE SOLIDUS, and ASCII control characters U+0000 through U+001F) or UTF-8 (U+D800 through U+DFFF), and
      2. using two-character escape sequences for characters that support them:
         * `\b` U+0008 BACKSPACE
         * `\t` U+0009 CHARACTER TABULATION ("tab")